 The miserable case of unhappiness has been surging in Japan.
 People are questioning their status-quo, and many of them are not very happy with the way things are in life.
 They are stressed, concerned, and uncertain.
 They want the real answer to their ultimate life question, and we have the answer in the Bible.

+Click the link below to visit the Pioneer Partnership Page to get started!
 Please be sure to enter the following information in the form:

 Account number: 112582